ADHD, Anxiety, & College Applications Workshop for Parents & Families

 Who is leading the workshop?

 The workshop is hosted by Dr. Caroline Crews, PhD.
 Caroline has 14 years of teaching experience, spanning elementary through college levels.
 Before joining Encompass, she was teaching at the University of Texas at Austin.
-In addition to providing one-on-one Executive Functioning support to students and young adults, she is spearheading our College Readiness Program.
+Caroline is a Senior Executive Functioning Specialist supporting adolescents and young adults, as well as our Director of College Readiness Programs.

 What if I have specific questions?